SynclairVision/message-definitions/docs.md

 ##### index

 Dictates which detection(s) to receive information about.
-There are 2 special indicies reserved for multi-detection requests.
-These are as
+There is 1 special index reserved for multi-detection requests.
+That is the following:
-follows:

-1.  index=254: The system will reply with all detections currently visible in the output overlay.
-The information regarding each detection will be sent as a separate message.

-2.  index=255: The system will reply with all currently known detections.
+.  index=255: The system will reply with all currently known
+    detections.
 The information regarding each detection will be sent as a separate message.